MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/2-Lesson-Object-Oriented-Programming.md

 There are two cases:
 1. The "superclass" is an interface, and the subclass `implements` it.
-2. The superclass is an class, and the subclass `extends` it.
+2. The superclass is a class, and the subclass `extends` it.

 ### Implementing an Interface